 Moon ADJ-1300 • £110

 Equipped with an over heat protection system, a low battery indicator, an adjustable light beam system and a taillight function, this is the perfect companion for night rides.
 It can shine up to 10 metres away and can control any excessive swings.
 You can choose from a range of seven modes: Over drive, High, Standard, Low, Flashing, Strobe or SOS.
 You can also mount it to your handlebar or helmet for easy navigation in the dark.
 The battery lasts up to nine hours.

-Costing nearly £500, this is easily one on the priciest and most extravagant bike lights on our list, yet it does come with a suitably high end feature set.
-There are 2,200 lumens of brightness, a digital fuel gauge to show your remaining power and it can keep running for up to 36 hours.
+Costing nearly £500 when it launched a few years back, this was easily one on the priciest and most extravagant bike lights on the road at the time.
+It's still pretty damn bright, at 2,200 lumens of brightness, and also has a digital fuel gauge to show your remaining power - it can keep running for up to 36 hours per charge.

 A nifty race mode feature on the Taz 1200 allows you to easily switch between a high mode, which should last for around two hours, and a low mode, which should give you 4 hours of juice.
 It’s a compact device, which can charge quickly and easily through MicroUSB.